|Guide||♦||7 Triplogs||0 Topics|

 There are numerous interpretive displays explaining the history of the area, how the lake was formed, etc.

-Most tourists will visit the lake and head back, but there's another option for the more adventurous: The Mirror Lake Loop Trail.
-Continuing beyond the lake on the north side of the valley, the Mirror Lake Trail continues to the junction of the Snow Creek Trail (which ascends quickly up toward Tuolumne Meadows), before crossing Tenaya Creek and heading back downstream on the south side of the valley.
-Until 2009, this provided a pleasant 5-mile loop, but a rockfall closed the trail and it has yet to be re-opened.
-The rest of the trail exists however, and a little bit of exploration along the banks of Tenaya Creek make this a fun trip.
+Most visitors will hike to the lake and head back (about 2 miles total), but there's another option for the more adventurous: The Mirror Lake Loop Trail (about 5 miles in length).
+Continuing beyond the lake on the north side of the valley, the Mirror Lake Trail continues past the junction of the Snow Creek Trail (which ascends quickly up toward Tuolumne Meadows) and then crosses Tenaya Creek and heads back downstream on the south side of the valley.
+In 2012, a new alignment of trail opened here after the previous trail was buried under a massive rockfall in 2009.